Non-existence of universals for classes like reduced torsion free abelian groups under embeddings which are not necessarily pure: Introduction

 Our aim was to eliminate those requirements, or show that they are necessary.
 Note that the present paper is mainly concerned essentially with results in ZFC, but they have roots in ``difficulties" in extending independence results thus providing a case for the

-\begin{Thesis} Even if you do not like independence results you better look at them, as you will not even consider your desirable ZFC results when they are camouflaged by the litany of many independence results you can prove things. \end{Thesis}
+\begin{Thesis} Even if you do not like independence results you better look at them, as you will not even consider your desirable ZFC results when they are camouflaged by a litany of many independence results you can prove things about. \end{Thesis}

-Of course, independence has interest {\em per se}; still for a given problem in general a solution in ZFC is for me preferable on an independence result.
+Of course, independence has interest {\em per se}; still for a given problem in general a solution in ZFC is for me preferable to an independence result.
 But if it gives a method of forcing (so relevant to a series of problems) the independence result is preferable (of course, I assume there are no other major differences; the depth of the proof would be of first importance to me).

 As occurs often in my papers lately, quotations of {\bf pcf} theory appear.